 The price of a ticket to a game is either $5 or $26.50 plus a service fee.
 The $5 ticket price point is almost a steal for basketball at this level and one of the best bargains you will find in the Patriot League.
-The price of concessions are also extremely reasonable and there is no fee for parking in the arena’s lot.
+The price of concessions is also extremely reasonable and there is no fee for parking in the arena’s lot.

 Stabler Arena earns a point for the oversized numbers that mark each entrance to the seating section.
-The number font reminds me of the ones at old Giant Stadium that captured my fancy as a youth.
+The number font reminds me of the ones at the old Giant Stadium that captured my fancy as a youth.

 Stabler Arena earns a second point for $5 tickets, a price almost unheard of at this level of basketball.
 If you are with someone who isn’t the biggest basketball fan, it is not a bad way of getting them to the game without hurting your wallet.

 I am somewhat perplexed by the Stabler Arena.
 The building is an example of 1970s architecture and aesthetics that have not aged as well as other arenas built before it; then again, the ticket and concession prices are extremely affordable and the vantage points from the seats are top-notch.
 Add to the scenic mountain view and the quaint main street of Hellertown and you have a top destination that offers a lot of bang for your buck.